 If they still don’t sort out your complaint, you should ask them for what’s known as a “deadlock letter” which confirms that you haven’t been able to reach an agreement with them to rectify the problem.
 Once you have this letter, you can then turn to an Alternative Dispute Resolution (ADR) scheme to try and sort things out on your behalf.
 They can act as a middleman and will look at both sides independently to try and resolve the issue.

 All broadband providers must belong to one of two ADR schemes, either “Ombudsman Services: Communications”, or the “Communications and Internet Services Adjudication Scheme” (CISAS).
 Your provider will tell you which scheme it is a member of, or you can find out using Ofcom’s ADR checker.

 If you’re still unhappy with the service you’ve received, you can complain to Ofcom, but bear in mind they can’t look into individual cases, so any feedback you give will be used either to help them monitor consumer issues or may lead to them launching an investigation into the company involved.
 You can submit a complaint here.

 Switching your broadband deal is usually a quick and easy way to reduce your household costs, and to improve the service you’re getting.
 Just make sure you do plenty of research first and compare plenty of different deals before you move.
 It’s also a good idea to look at whether any supplier you’re considering moving to offers good customer service.
 You can find out which rank highly for customer service and which have the worst customer service in Ofcom’s report on the best and worst broadband and telecoms providers.

 Have you switched broadband suppliers recently, or are you looking at other ways to reduce your household bills?
-You can get in touch via [email protected] or leave a comment below…
+We’d be interested in hearing from you.
+You can join the conversation on the Rest Less Community forum or leave a comment below.